corymosiman12/ARPA-E-Sensor/client/README.md

 - To test if this worked, close out of the console and try to ssh into the Antlet as the root user.
 If you are able to, then it has worked!
 - Perform all OpenCV setup by ssh'ing in as the root user.

 3. Mount a new virtual drive with 400 GB HDD space.
-Name it `hpd_mobile`, then follow this guide [here](https://docs.antsle.com/drives/).
+Name it `vdb`, then follow this guide [here](https://docs.antsle.com/drives/).
 - If it is the first drive created, the target name should always be `vdb`
 - Regardless of the target name, when we need to create a new directory, name it `/mnt/vdb`, i.e. perform `mkdir /mnt/vdb`.
 - Follow the rest of the guide, only performing the Debian/Ubuntu steps.